lshtm-genomics/omics-course/docs/other-omics/transcriptomics.md

 ### Including more lineages

-One interesting feature of the IGV viewer is the possibility to see more than one BAM file at the same time, which enables to comapre coverage from different samples.
+One interesting feature of the IGV viewer is the possibility to see more than one BAM file at the same time, which enables us to compare coverage from different samples.
 Hence, next we want to include more lineages, in this case we will add another sample belonging to the lineage 4 of Mtb.

 To do it, we will need first to follow the previous steps in order to get the sorted and index bam files.
 Therefore, map it with BWA as before, the fastq files are in the directory ~/data/transcriptomics and are called Mtb_L4_1.fastq.gz and Mtb_L4_2.fastq.gz.